anurag-pd/ai-interviewer/README.md

   - Node.js & npm (for frontend)
   - PowerShell/Bash scripts for setup

+## Interview Logic: NUM_SKILLS and USER_DIFFICULTY

+The interview process is controlled by two key constants in the backend (`app.py`):

+- **NUM_SKILLS**: Determines how many unique skills (extracted from the uploaded resume) the AI will ask questions about during the interview.
+For example, if `NUM_SKILLS = 3`, the AI will select 3 skills from the candidate's resume and conduct the interview on those topics.

+- **USER_DIFFICULTY**: A list that defines the number and difficulty of questions to be asked for each selected skill.
+Each entry in the list represents a difficulty level (e.g., `["Easy", "Medium", "Hard"]` means the AI will ask 3 questions per skill, one at each difficulty level).
+The length of this list determines how many questions are asked per skill.

+**Example:**

+If `NUM_SKILLS = 2` and `USER_DIFFICULTY = ["Medium", "Hard"]`, the AI will select 2 skills from the resume and ask 2 questions for each skill (one Medium, one Hard), for a total of 4 questions.

+You can adjust these constants in `app.py` to customize the interview depth and breadth.

+---

 ## How to Build and Run

 ### 1. Prerequisites